PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/map_generation/README.md

     - slice_volume: a function that slices a given 3D mesh from the bottom of the mesh up to a certain height.
 This function is based on the slice_mesh function from the PyMesh library.
     - string_to_array: a function that converts a string containing an array back to an array.
     - extract_mesh: a function that extracts geometry from IFC elements, creates meshes from the geometry and slices them at the correct height.
-    - extract_Tc: a function that extracts the transformatoins from IFC elements.
+    - extract_Tc: a function that extracts the transformations from IFC elements.
 - create_linemap: a python file that contains the linemap_IFC function, which generates a linemap from an IFC file and the linemap_server functions, which generates a linemap from a graph database server.
-    - linemap_IFC: A function that generates a linemap direclty from an IFC.
+    - linemap_IFC: A function that generates a linemap directly from an IFC.
-    - linemap_server: A function that generates a linemap direclty from a graph database stored on a server.
+    - linemap_server: A function that generates a linemap directly from a graph database stored on a server.
 - create_pointmap: a python file that contains the pointmap_IFC function, which generates a pointmap from an IFC file and the pointmap_server functions, which generates a pointmap from a graph database server.
-    - pointmap_IFC: A function that generates a pointmap direclty from an IFC.
+    - pointmap_IFC: A function that generates a pointmap directly from an IFC.
-    - pointmap_server: A function that generates a pointmap direclty from a graph database stored on a server.
+    - pointmap_server: A function that generates a pointmap directly from a graph database stored on a server.
 - create_gridmap: a python file that contains the gridmap_IFC function, which generates a gridmap from an IFC file and the gridmap_server functions, which generates a gridmap from a graph database server.
-    - check_grid: a function that can fill an emptry gridmap using coordinates.
+    - check_grid: a function that can fill an empty gridmap using coordinates.
     - plot_grid: a function that plots a gridmap.
     - create_map: a function that creates an empty gridmap.
     - generate_gridmap: a function that generates a gridmap from a list of points.
-    - gridmap_IFC: A function that generates a gridmap direclty from an IFC.
+    - gridmap_IFC: A function that generates a gridmap directly from an IFC.
-    - gridmap_server: A function that generates a gridmap direclty from a graph database stored on a server.
+    - gridmap_server: A function that generates a gridmap directly from a graph database stored on a server.

 ## How to use
 When you want to use the functions in these scripts, download them and import them to your workspace.
 Be aware that using the server functions require the server with the graph database to be running.